threadi/wp-personio-integration-light/doc/hooks.md

 ### `personio_integration_import_starting`

-*Run custom actions before import of positions is running.*
+*Run custom actions before the import of positions is running.*

 **Arguments**